Grants for Hispanic or Latino women and single mothers

 Food Assistance For Latino Women

 Firstly, call Ms. Ivonne Wever, Nutrition Counselor, at the Hispanic American Organization at 610-435-5334 for more information on this initiative.
-You can also visit the Hispanic American Organization website to learn more about single mother assistance.
+You can also visit the Hispanic American Organization website to learn more about assistance for single mothers.

 Help With Shelter And Housing